KaitoCross/doge-streamlabs-alert/README.md

 Log into Streamlabs and follow the [instructions on their page](https://dev.streamlabs.com/docs/register-your-application).
 Please copy the Client ID and Client Secret that are generated in the process into the `tokens.json` file in the `data` folder.
 If you dont have a `tokens.json` file there, rename the `tokens-example.json` file to `tokens.json` and put the information into there.
+If the app has not been approved by Streamlabs, it can only send 5 alerts per minute, which is probably the case with this.

 Once you have done that, start the donation message relay server by executing server.py using python on your command line/console
 `python3 /full/path/to/downloaded/files/server.py`